 3rd & 4th Editions: 64,000 symbols.

-N/B: If the LMS has a Learning Path feature, it’s better to divide large courses into SCORM modules and combine them into a learning path within the LMS.
-This way, users will have a more comfortable learning experience and you’ll get the most correct statistics.
+Note: If the learning management system has a learning path feature, it’s better to divide large courses into SCORM modules and combine them into a learning path within the LMS.
+That way, users will have a more comfortable learning experience and you’ll get the most accurate statistics.

 - Which SCORM versions are supported?
 Is there a preferred edition?